 Year 6 Learning Objectives Key vocabulary

-Autumn 1
+Autum ın 1

 History: The Ancient Greeks To know the location and time period of Ancient Greece, and draw comparisons with other civilisations and present day.
 (NC - develop a chronologically secure knowledge and understanding of British and world history).
 To compare the lives led by the Spartans and the Athenians.
 (NC - note connections, contrasts and trends).
-Minoan, Mycenaean, Classical, Hellenistic, Roman Greek, city-state, democracy, architecture, empire, culture, terrain, predict, polis, agora, trireme, monarchy, oligarchy, citizens, slaves, suffrage, stadium, Olympic, revival, marathon, myth, temple, priest, hoplite, phalanx (strong block formation), interpret, legacy, impact Socrates
+To understand the importance of the Olympic Games to the Ancient Greeks and to make a valid comparison with the modern Games.
+(NC - construct informed responses that involve thoughtful selection and organisation of relevant historical information).
+To understand the importance of religion and the gods to the Ancient Greek people.
+(NC - address and devise historical questions about change, cause, similarity, difference and significance).
+To utilise evidence to know and understand the importance of warfare in Ancient Greece.
+(NC - understand how our knowledge of the past is constructed from a range of sources).
+To communicate my knowledge and understanding of the legacy of the Greeks.
+(NC - construct informed responses that involve thoughtful selection and organisation of relevant historical information).
+Minoan, Mycenaean, Classical, Hellenistic, Roman Greek, city-state, democracy, architecture, empire, culture, terrain, predict, polis, agora, trireme, monarchy, oligarchy, citizens, slaves, suffrage, stadium, Olympic, revival, marathon, myth, temple, priest, hoplite, phalanx (strong block formation), interpret, legacy, impact Socrates Plato Aristotle Alexander the Great Archimedes National Curriculum Key words : chronologically, periods, change, cause, similarity, difference, significance, construct, development, civilizations, historical, world history, changes, enquiry, timeline.
+NC - Use a wide range of vocabulary and develop the appropriate use of historical terms.